srge-erau/rock-push-affordance/README.md

 ## Usage

-To run the full system, you can use the provided launch files.
+To run the full system, you can use the provided files.

 ```bash
 ros2 run boeing_vision normal_estimator.py